netkicorp/netkidocs/onboard_id_theme_android.md

 ```

-Note: If it does not exist yet, you have to create a folder for the specific language that you want to overwrite, for example for english `values-en`, spanish `values-es` and so on.
+Note: If it does not exist yet, you have to create a folder for the specific language that you want to overwrite, in example for English `values-en`, Spanish `values-es` and so on.

 ## Image Capture Screen